Artisanal techniques and technological evolution in classic and contemporary stop-motion animation

 Multidisciplinary collaboration in complex projects

-This multidisciplinary collaboration is key to managing technical and creative complexity, allowing for innovation and maintaining quality in the face of the growing demand for original content.
+This multidisciplinary collaboration is key to managing technical and creative complexity, allowing innovation and maintaining quality in the face of the growing demand for original content.